557 attributed reviews in the last 3 years

 Download Flappy Owl Pt2 - Basic Workbook.

 This part of the tutorial explains how to setup a basic workbook ready to start coding our Flappy Owl game.
-I'll be using the 32-bit edition of Excel 2010 for this blog but you'll find the same code will also work in Excel 2007 or Excel 2013 (the latest version at the time of writing).
-Technically, you can make this game work in Excel 2003 or earlier as well, although you'll find that you're limited in terms of the number of columns you have available.
+I'll be using the 32-bit edition of Excel 2010 for this blog but it should be easy to port the game to work in more modern versions of Excel.

 I'm going to assume that you don't know a huge amount about VBA already and, as I have the luxury of space, I'll try to explain things in reasonable detail.
 This means that if you do already know a lot about VBA you'll probably feel a little patronised.
 I will cover a few techniques that we haven't covered before in any of our blogs or videos, so you may still learn something!